 Create four pages.

-Right click on the page, I have a couple of options.
+Right-click on the page, I have a couple of options.

 Master Layer & Page Numbering.

 It is also important to understand master layer and Page numbering ins CorelDraw Basics.
-If you create multi-page document there may need to use page numbering or create the master layer.
+If you create a multi-page document there may need to use page numbering or create the master layer.

 Page numbering very straightforward but master layering needs to build the explanation.

 A master layer is a layer to display on all pages.
 What does that mean?
-It is advisable to create master page layer.
+It is advisable to create a master page layer.
 Whatever I put on the layer it will appear on all pages.
-A perfect example this if I create the layout for financial report and want the logo on completely pages then I have to put master layer.
+A perfect example this if I create the layout for a financial report and want the logo on completely pages then I have to put master layer.
 From my object manager left click on the black rectangle.

 create this kind of log.